-- masc. proper name, attested by 1218, probably via Anglo-French Jake, Jaikes, from Old French Jacques (which was a diminutive of Latin Jacobus; see Jacob), but in English the name always has been associated with Johan, Jan "John," and some have argued that it is a native formation.
+- masc. proper name, attested by 1218, probably via Anglo-French Jake, Jaikes, from Old French Jacques (which was a diminutive of Latin Jacobus; see Jacob), but in English the name always has been regarded as a familiar form of John, and some have argued that it is a native formation.
 In Middle English spelled Jakke, Jacke, etc., and pronounced as two syllables ("Jackie").

 - jack (n.)

 As a portable contrivance for raising weight by force from below, 1703.
-As the name of a device for pulling off boots, from 1670s.
+As the name of a device for pulling off boots from 1670s.
 The jack in a pack of playing cards (1670s) is in German Bauer "peasant."
-Jack shit "nothing at all" is attested by 1968, U.S. slang.
-The plant jack-in-the-pulpit is attested by 1837.
-Jack the Ripper was active in London 1888.
+Slang meaning "money" is by 1890 (in earlier slang it meant "a small coin").
+Jack-towel, one sewn together at the ends round a roller, is from 1795.
 The jack of Union Jack is a nautical term for "small flag at the bow of a ship" (1630s) and perhaps is from the word's secondary sense of "smaller than normal size."

 - jack (v.)